Algorithms for Unipolar and Generalized Split Graphs: The Perfect Code Problem

 \section{The Perfect Code Problem}

-A {\it perfect code} in a finite, simple, undirected graph $G$ is a independent subset $D \subseteq V$ such that each vertex $v \in V$ is either in $D$ or has exactly one neighbor in $D$.
+A {\it perfect code} in a finite, simple, undirected graph $G$ is an independent subset $D \subseteq V$ such that each vertex $v \in V$ is either in $D$ or has exactly one neighbor in $D$.
 A perfect code can be viewed as a partition of $V$ into the parts $\{N[v] \, | \, v \in D\}$, where $N[v]$ is the closed neighborhood of $v$.
-Perfect codes have been studied extensively (cf. \cite{haynes1}) and are known by several other names: efficient dominating sets, $[0, 1]$-dominating sets, independent perfect dominating sets, and $PDS_1$ sets.
+Perfect codes have been studied extensively (see \cite{haynes1}) and are known by several other names: efficient dominating sets, $[0, 1]$-dominating sets, independent perfect dominating sets, and $PDS_1$ sets.

 Let Perfect Code denote the problem of determining whether a given graph contains a perfect code.
 Perfect Code is easily solved for split graphs.
 Let $G=(K \cup I,E)$ be a split graph whose vertex set is partitioned into clique $K$ and independent set $I$.
 A perfect code contains a vertex $x$ of $K$ only if each vertex of $I$ is either adjacent to $x$ or an isolated vertex.
 If a perfect code does not contain a vertex of $K$, then the neighborhoods of the vertices of $I$ must partition $K$.
 See \cite{mchang} for algorithms for the weighted version of the problem on split and chordal graphs.
-There are also efficient algorithms for numerous other graph classes: series-parallel graphs \cite{amin2}, interval and circular-arc graphs \cite{wfk-ee}, and others (e.g. see \cite{chang, stout1}).
+There are also efficient algorithms for numerous other graph classes: series-parallel graphs \cite{amin2}, interval and circular-arc graphs \cite{wfk-ee}, and others (see, e.g., \cite{chang, stout1}).

-Perfect Code is NP-Complete for general graphs (and remains NP-Complete for bipartite graphs, chordal graphs, and planar graphs of maximum degree three); several such proofs have appeared in publication (e.g. \cite{fellows, krat, smart, yen}).
+Perfect Code is NP-Complete for general graphs (and remains NP-Complete for bipartite graphs, chordal graphs, and planar graphs of maximum degree 3); several such proofs have appeared in the literature (see, e.g., \cite{BBS, fellows, krat1, krat2, smart, yen}).
 This implies that Perfect Code is NP-Complete for co-unipolar and generalized split graphs, since every bipartite graph is co-unipolar.
-We give a simple reduction from the NP-Complete problem One-in-Three 3SAT (with no negated variables) (see \cite{GJ}) to prove that Perfect Code is also NP-Complete for unipolar graphs.